JohannesLorenz/lmms-wiki/Compiling-lmms-(Windows).md

-> **Note:**  This tutorial was written for Ubuntu 12.04 x64.
+> **Note:**  This tutorial is written for Ubuntu 14.04 x64.
 The steps may work on other Debian-based distros with slight adjustments.

 ### Prerequisites
  1. Download the latest source code per [Accessing git repository](Accessing-git-repository) page